sangm/codemod-helpers/README.md

 ## mv

+**Important:** Run this codemod in the _root_ directory of the project.
+All arguments _must_ be relative from the root of the project.

 `codemod-helpers mv --help`

 ```
 Usage: mv [options]

 Move file along with reference to all of its imports.
-We will also sort the imports.
+We will also sort the imports by groups (absolute import and relative imports).

 Options: